rlridenour/jekyll-blog/_posts/2016-04-11-venn-diagrams-with-latex-and-tikz.md

 date: 2016-04-11 15:16:22
 ---

-I spent the weekend working on venn diagrams in LaTeX using TikZ.
+I spent the weekend working on venn diagrams in LaTeX using TikZ to use when teaching categorical logic.
 I hope that others may find this useful.

 ## The Initial Diagram ##